saleor/saleor/docs/guides/payments.rst

     available from the API level.
 You will also need to integrate it into your Frontend's workflow.

-get_transaction_token(**connection_params)
+get_client_token(**connection_params)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A transaction token is a signed data blob that includes configuration and authorization information required by the payment gateway.
+A client token is a signed data blob that includes configuration and authorization information required by the payment gateway.

-These should not be reused; a new transaction token should be generated for each payment request.
+These should not be reused; a new client token should be generated for each payment request.

 Example